Floydlang/floyd/docs/floyd_speak_corelibs.md

 # FILE SYSTEM FUNCTIONS

 These functions allow you to access the OS file system.
 They are all impure.
-Temporary files are sometimes used to make the functions revertable on errors.

 Floyd uses unix-style paths in all its APIs.
 It will convert these to native paths with accessing the OS.

+fsentry = File System Entry.
+This is a node in the file system's graph of files and directories.
+It can either be a file or a directory.

 ## read\_text\_file()